 Gut/Metal-Wound Strings

 Gamut Music offers a unique line of gut/metal-wound strings for bowed and plucked instruments.
-The machines used to put the wire on the gut cores were manufactured and originally used by the Perfection Musical String Co. of Brunswick, IN — the company that made the old Wonder Tone, Gold Label, and Tricolore strings.
+The machines used to put the wire on the gut cores were manufactured and originally used by the Perfection Musical String Co. of Brunswick, IN — the company that made Tricolore and the U.S.-branded Wonder Tone and Gold Label strings.
 The cello string machine in our workshop was made in about 1900 and has been making strings almost daily for over 120 years.

 The recipes of the strings, the diameters of gut and wire, have been carefully researched to duplicate the kind of tones and tensions that were used historically.

 We use pure silver wire that is specially drawn and tempered to our specifications for each type of instrument.
 The silver wire is laid onto the core in tandem, except for the equal tension silver-wound strings which have a single wire wound on to them.
-The wire is round, but when the wire is in place on the core it is polished so that the surface of the string is smooth.
+The wire is round, but by default, when the wire is in place on the core it is polished so that the surface of the string is smooth.
 The tone of the silver string is characterized by warmth and power.
+Silver-wound strings are also available unpolished (round wire).

 Silver-Plated Copper-Wound / Gut Core (round wire)